Squid-Logic/GoLang-Chat/README.md

    ./server
    ```

-   The server listens on a specified port (default configuration) for WebSocket connections.
+   The server listens on a specified port for WebSocket connections.

 ### Client Setup